Harvey Davies: Crawley Town (loan)

 On 26 June 2025, Liverpool announced that Davies had signed a new deal with the club, and he would be going on loan to Crawley Town for the 2025–26 season.
+Having lost his starting spot to Jacob Chapman, he was recalled from his loan on 2 February 2026.

 International career

 Davies was part of the England national under-19 football team that won the 2022 UEFA European Under-19 Championship held in Slovakia in June and July 2022.
 In September 2022 he was called up to the England U20 team.